junior-devleague/qutie-pys-python/readme.md

 ### Testing the waters with the REPL, PyQt5 and cute rectangles!

--   Fist lets instantiate a rectangle object from our REPL. we can use the. class `QGraphicsRectItem`.
+-   First lets instantiate a rectangle object from our REPL. we can use the class `QGraphicsRectItem`.

     ``` {.python}
     #example